cisagov/ScubaGear/baselines/teams.md

 Unmanaged users SHALL NOT be enabled to initiate contact with internal users.

 <!--Policy: MS.TEAMS.2.2v1; Criticality: SHALL -->
-- _Rationale:_ Allowing access to unmanaged users can open up the threat of email and contact address scavenging.
-This policy provides protection against this threat.
+- _Rationale:_ Allowing contact from unmanaged users can expose users to email and contact address harvesting.
+This policy provides protection against this type of harvesting.
 - _Last modified:_ July 2023

 #### MS.TEAMS.2.3v1
 Internal users SHOULD NOT be enabled to initiate contact with unmanaged users.

 <!--Policy: MS.TEAMS.2.3v1; Criticality: SHOULD -->
-- _Rationale:_ Access to unmanaged users can pose the risk of data leakage and other security threats.
-This policy provides protection by disabling the internal user access to unmanaged users.
+- _Rationale:_ Contact with unmanaged users can pose the risk of data leakage and other security threats.
+This policy provides protection by disabling internal user access to unmanaged users.
 - _Last modified:_ July 2023
 - _Note:_ This policy is not applicable to GCC, GCC High, and DoD tenants.